 Using Mod Podge on vinyl Decals

-We recommend using Mod Podge to seal and protect the decals from abrasion damage, and this guide shows more details about using it.
-You can use just about any paint brush you like but we like the foam brushes.
+Mod Podge is a great and inexpensive hard shell and you just paint it on.
+You can use just about any brush you like but we like the foam brushes.
 They have a nice even edge, and the price is right!
 Our bottle is matte finish, but glossy is good too!

 Before applying the mod podge, we highly recommend sanding the band with the included sandpaper square.
 Occasionally there are slick coatings that won't come off with a rubbing alcohol wash and sanding the band takes care of it.
 You are not trying to remove material, just to roughen the surface.